Demaemos/ECE230Lab-Fa2025-Team31-Week10/README.md

 | Question 3 | Your answers to the question | 25% |

 ## Summary
-We learned about sequential logic and circuits that allow multiple bytes to be passed through while using mux and demux from previous lessons to select the proper output.
+We learned about sequential logic and circuits that allow multiple bytes to be saved and passed through using mux and demux from previous lessons to select which set of D-Latches, or registers, we want to save to.

 ## Lab Questions

 ###  Why can we not just use structural Verilog to implement latches?
-Structural implementation of latches shows that the circuits remember their previous inputs and would error out of the combinational logic.
+Structural implementation of latches will remember their previous inputs but they will also throw combinational logic loop error and will not synthesize.
+We must use behavioral implementations so that verilog knows that we would like to work with registers.

 ### What is the meaning of always @(*) in a sensitivity block?
-Contain regular, continuous assignments wherein no memory is needed.
+The always block allows us to use both continuous and sequential variable assignments.
+If we are to use register outputs, we must use the always command and tell vivado which signals the register outputs are sequentially dependant upon.

 ### What importance is memory to digital circuits?
-Without memory, we would need to constantly read inputs and change output.
-Thus, never able to remember a previous input and fail to save anything.
+Without memory, we would constantly read inputs and change outputs and would not be able to store data or wait for a combination of updates.
+By having memory, digital circuits can be made much more powerful by including wait-states/interupts, enables and disables, and data storage.